etorres-revature/Express.js-Note_Taker/README.md

 ## Usage

-From VSCode press "ctrl + `".
-Enter "node server" in the terminal.
-From your web browser, navigate to "localhost:25789".
-Or, check out the [Express.js Note Taker](https://whispering-headland-90384.herokuapp.com) that is hosted on [Heroku](www.heroku.com).
+From VSCode press "ctrl + `" to open the terminal.
+Next, enter "node server" in the terminal.
+Then, from your web browser, navigate to "localhost:25789".

+Or, check out the [Express.js Note Taker](https://whispering-headland-90384.herokuapp.com) that is hosted on <a target="_blank" rel="noopener noreferrer">[Heroku](www.heroku.com).</a>.

 ## Guidelines for Contributing

 The next step in this project is creating an option to perform PUT requests that allow for the editing of previously submitted notes.

-If you have any ideas for other future updates, please contact me at the e-mail address below.
+If you have any further ideas for other future updates, please contact me at the e-mail address below.

 ## Tests